 The self-regulatory organization (SRO) said that in 2011 alone, Monex made more than $6.3M in revenue from the accounts involved, and employees of its parent company received $1.6M.

 FINRA fined the broker-dealer $175K and ordered it to pay $1.1M in disgorgement plus interest.
 It is important to note that under FINRA rules, there are two forms of exemptions for foreign nationals to receive compensation.

-There are two forms of exemptions for foreign nationals to receive compensation under the Rules.
-They involve payments related to transactions the client actually completes in the account and payment to the non-US persons for work involving referral of non-US clientele, to an American broker-dealer under the auspices of FINRA.
-Monex Securities, Inc. did not meet such exemptions.
-The parent company is not under FINRA regulation.Monex Securities Made Over $6.3 Million from Improperly Licensed Foreign Affiliates
+They involve payments related to transactions the client completes in the account and payments to non-US persons for work involving referrals of non-US clientele to a FINRA-registered American broker-dealer.
+However, because Monex Securities, Inc.'s parent company is not under FINRA regulation, these exemptions did not apply.

 Also, according to the SRO, Monex Securities, Inc. intended to delegate its supervisory duties to the parent company in Mexico.
 This included supervisory obligations related to actions of the foreign affiliates (specifically persons dealing with US-based clientele) and supervisory duties involving the "statutory disqualification" of these affiliates.April 2011: Monex Securities Failed to Supervise Foreign Finders